Downsized Nextel operator is not giving up the fight in Brazil

 The company had few other options.
 Brazil's top four carriers and a number of private equity firms had a chance to look over Nextel's numbers, but none ended up making a binding offer, the second source said.

-With Nextel left out of the industry's consolidation, Grupo Oi SA (OIBR3.SA) and America Movil SAB de CV (AMXL.MX) should remain focused on their talks to break up rival TIM Participações SA (TIMP3.SA), which is controlled by Telecom Italia SpA (TLIT.MI).
-Telefonica Brasil SA (VIVT4.SA) could also take part in a joint bid for TIM, sources have told Reuters.
+With Nextel left out of the industry's consolidation, Grupo Oi SA and America Movil SAB de CV should remain focused on their talks to break up rival TIM Participações SA, which is controlled by Telecom Italia SpA.
+Telefonica Brasil SA could also take part in a joint bid for TIM, sources have told Reuters.

 Oi, America Movil, TIM and Telefonica each control between 19 percent and 29 percent of Brazil's wireless market, while Nextel is languishing in fifth place with about 1 percent.